lipupini/lipupini/README.md

 - In `bin/generate-files-json.php`, read EXIF data if available for setting a default `date`
 - Make contributions to `landrok/activitypub`
 - Make a `bin/generate-cache.php`
-- Consider symlinking documents to webroot media cache instead of copying
 - Do not let same account try to follow more than once